 - 1/4 cup feta crumbles

 - 1/4 cup pine nuts

-- 1/4 cup sun dried tomatoes roughly chopped
+- 1/4 cup sun-dried tomatoes roughly chopped

 - Pre-heat oven to 400°F. Spread out and evenly place veggies on your baking sheet.
 Drizzle with extra virgin olive oil and toss till veggies are evenly coated.
 Sprinkle with salt, pepper and garlic powder.
-Bake for 25 minutes or until veggies are tender but crisp on edges.
+Bake for 25 minutes or until veggies is tender but crisp on edges.

 With a pint of blackberries ready to eat and a few sad bananas in the fruit basket, I went ahead and took matters into my own hands.
 Whipped up this unique ONE BOWL, refined sugar free, Vegan and gluten free banana bread with a blackberry twist.
 This is not your average banana bread its a light, healthy and utterly delicious take on it!

 Using a minimal 8 ingredients and one bowl because lets be honest…dishes are the pits!
 These bars where a huge hit after school today with my kiddos!
 Kid and mama approved is always a bonus!!
 This berrylicious banana bread is my new favorite.
 It is extremely simple to make, slightly dense, packs a big flavor and perfectly moist!
 The kids enjoyed it with a ice cold glass of almond milk and I love mine with some tea or coffee.
 It can be made in a bread pan but I find it comes out best in a brownie pan.

 To make start with a medium size bowl and combine your ripe bananas, coconut sugar, chia seeds, almond milk and coconut oil.
 Mash bananas while mixing all ingredients together.

 Now that wet ingredients are mixed, add in your almond flour and baking soda.
 Mix in the dry ingredients.